sanyassyed/De_Coursework_WCD/docs/1AnalyticsEngineering.md

     - Regions consisting of AZ's (Availability Zones)
     - Availability : A second machine is on a standby and if machine 1 fails, work is transferred to the stand by machine.
 This will take some time as work needs to be transferred.
 High availability means a system will almost always maintain uptime, albeit sometimes in a degraded state.
 About AWS, a system has high availability when it has 99.999% uptime, also known as "five nines."
 To put that in perspective, the system would be down for a mere five minutes and fifteen seconds a year.
     - Fault Tolerance : The work is executed on two systems simultaneously.
 So if one system fails, the second machine is immediately available.
 Think of fault tolerance as high availability's older brother.
 Fault tolerance means that a system will almost always maintain uptime — and users will not notice any differences during a primary system outage.
 If high availability was expensive in pre-AWS days, fault tolerance was exceedingly expensive.
-    - S3 (Simple Storage Service) - Storage
-        - Object Storage
-        - There is no folder structure, links are used rather than folder structure.
-The links store the path to an object.
     - Redshift - Data Warehouse
     - EMR (Elastic Map Reduce) - Distributed Computing using Spark
     - IAM (Identity Access Management)